Skip to content

 LinkedIn Spotlight ads offer a unique way for businesses to engage with their targeted audience via tailored and dynamic content.
 Due to these ads leveraging LinkedIn user data, they deliver a personalised experience that can significantly boost awareness.

-However, like with any ad platform, these ad types come with their own set of advantages and drawbacks.
+However, like with any ad platform, these dynamic ad types come with their own set of advantages and drawbacks.
 Below, we’ll take a quick look at some of the key benefits and potential drawbacks to help you decide if spotlight ads are the right fit for your business’s marketing goals.

 Let’s start with the positives first: